By Steve Levin, BARBRI Sr. Director of Essay Testing

 First build good bar exam writing habits

 In our experience, we’ve seen that submitting practice essay after essay before receiving and digesting feedback actually reinforces bad habits and wastes time.
 For this reason, an unguided and purely “unlimited” essay grading system can actually stunt your progress.
 This is why BARBRI uses a Directed Essay Grading strategy.

 BARBRI Directed Essay Grading starts online with Essay Architect.
 You’ll first learn to efficiently read bar exam essay questions and construct quality answers … and you’ll receive immediate feedback.

 After working with Essay Architect online, you’ll put “pen to paper” and write answers to assigned practice essays.
 Some of these assignments require self-analysis by comparing your answers to model answers or score sheets.
 We see a very strong correlation between bar passage and the practice of writing your essay answer and comparing your answer to a provided model answer.
+You’ll have access to 100 past bar exam essays for review and self-grading.
 It’s a very active process and one of the activities that matters most in passing the bar.

 Don’t wait to submit essays for grading

 When I ask students who didn’t pass the bar on their first try whether they submitted practice essays for grading during bar prep, usually the answer is “not many” or “no.” When I ask them why they didn’t take advantage of this powerful bar prep tool, many told me they felt they didn’t know the law well enough to write an essay for submission.

 Don’t hold back on submitting essays.
 Practice essays are a great way to learn how to write better essays AND continue to learn the law.
 Don’t cheat yourself out of one of your best learning opportunities because you don’t feel ready.